What Real Estate Agents Should Prepare For When Doing Home Inspections

 “Once we had an inspection job in Melbourne.
 The property was old, classical, and pretty much well maintained over the years.
 However, the owners kept complaining about strange noises coming from beneath the house; they even thought it was ghosts or something,” explained Johnson.

 Sometimes, homeowners try to play smart by marketing a home without full disclosure.
-Luke Smith, founder of We Buy Property In Kentucky shares his experience about how he unearthed a hidden home defect before it was too late.
+Luke Smith, founder of We Buy Property In Kentucky, shares his experience about unearthing a hidden home defect before it was too late.

 “We tour homes all the time that seem perfectly fine from what the eye can tell.
 However, one time, we found that the entire septic had backed up and was full,” he said.